Neural network parametrized level sets for image segmentation: Numerical results

 There is an inherent trade-off between precision and stability on one hand and speed and scalability on the other.
 Stochastic optimizers generally converge faster and require less memory per iteration compared to deterministic methods, which typically rely on full-gradient information.
 They are also less sensitive to initialization.
 In contrast, quasi-Newton methods, such as L-BFGS, can diverge depending on the starting point, making random initialization suboptimal.
 Overall, stochastic optimizers are faster, whereas L-BFGS with a good initialization tends to achieve higher precision.
 The choice of optimizer should be guided by the desired balance between computational efficiency and accuracy.

-Furthermore, from the plot of the parametrized Chan-Vese energy functional, we observe that initially, the Chan-Vese energy value for the pre-trained initialization is lower than that of the randomized initialization, indicating that the pre-trained contours are initialized closer to the object.
-During the first 20 iterations, however, the randomly initialized parameters appear to converge faster than the pre-trained initialization.
-This occurs because the pre-trained contours start near the object, resulting in smaller gradients and slower early evolution, whereas randomly initialized contours, starting farther from the object, adjust coarse shapes more quickly during the initial steps.
-Notably, after approximately 22 iterations, the neural network prior parametrized version rapidly surpasses the random initialization, demonstrating that the prior improves both convergence speed and final performance.
+Furthermore, from the plots of the parametrized Chan-Vese energy functional in \autoref{fig:result_10ite}, we observe that the Chan-Vese energy value for the pre-trained initialization is lower than that of the randomized initialization, indicating that the pre-trained contours are initialized closer to the object.

-We next examine the impact of the parameter $\ve$, as visualized in \autoref{fig:eps}.
-From the Chan-Vese energy functional plot, the energy converges faster for $\ve = 0.5$ than for $\ve = 1$.
-Correspondingly, at early iterations (e.g., the 10th iteration), $\ve = 0.5$ produces clearer results.
-However, after 50 iterations, the outputs for different $\ve$ values become approximately equivalent.
+We then examine the performance of the algorithm on noisy input data by adding random Gaussian noise with level $0.05$ to the original noise-free image.
+From \autoref{fig:result_noisy}, we observe that the algorithm remains capable of detecting the boundary of the object even in the presence of noise.

 Finally, the effect of the parameter $\mu$ in \autoref{eq:CV_LS} is illustrated in \autoref{fig:mu}.
-The energy functional converges similarly for the first 30 iterations, but differences become more noticeable after 40 iterations.
-Visual inspection indicates that $\mu = 0.1$ (the parameter in \autoref{eq:CV_og}) produces the clearest results.
+The energy functional converges similarly across different values of $\mu$ and the results are largely insensitive to the choice of $\mu$, with some small differences, such as a few spurious pixels appearing.
+Visual inspection indicates that $\mu = 1$ (the regularization parameter in \autoref{eq:CV_og}) produces the clearest results.